-The functional anchoring system of the tooth in the bone is called periodontal or parodontium.
-Periodontal disease endanger or destroy the periodontal.
+The functional anchoring system of the tooth in the bone is called the parodontium.
+Periodontal disease destroys or puts this at risk.

 Periodontal diseases are usually painless.
-Therefore, they are often not noticed by the patient himself.
+Therefore, they are often not noticed by the patient themselves.
 The following symptoms may indicate periodontal disease:

 The two main forms of periodontal diseases are gingivitis and periodontitis:

-The Gingivitis is an inflammation of the gums (more than 80% of people have signs of inflammation), in these cases it has not yet destructed the tissue.
-Untreated, however it can develop into periodontitis.
-It is therefore useful to know the early symptoms and causes of gingivitis, to avoid further damages.
+Gingivitis is an inflammation of the gums (more than 80% of people have signs of inflammation) which has not yet destroyed the tissue.
+If left untreated, however, it can develop into periodontitis.
+It is therefore useful to know the early symptoms and causes of gingivitis, to avoid further damage.

-The periodontitis (commonly referred to as ‘periodontal disease’) is a bacterially induced inflammation that has already caused largely irreversible destruction of parts of the gums (connective tissue and bone).
-Bacteria are the only cause for this condition.
-Nature and severity of the course of periodontal disease are largely determined by the immunological response of the patient concerned.
-Which means that the periodontitis today is not summarized as a local disease of the gums but instead as an inflammatory disease.
-One has to be aware that : with periodontitis not only your gums are affected but also the patient himself.
+Periodontitis (commonly referred to as ‘periodontal disease’) is a bacterially-induced inflammation that has already caused largely irreversible destruction of parts of the gums, connective tissue or bone.
+Bacteria is the only cause for this condition.
+The nature and severity of the course of periodontal disease is largely determined by the immunological response of the patient concerned.
+This means that periodontitis is not classed as a localized disease of the gums but instead as an inflammatory disease.
+With periodontitis, therefore, it is not only the gums that are affected.

-Therefore our practice main focus is to recognize and treat the periodontal disease immediately.
+Therefore our practice’s main focus is to recognize and treat periodontal disease immediately.